simonerlic/gpt-chat-bot/README.md

 ## Modification

 You can modify the code to use a different model or to change the character that the bot is acting as.
-To change the model, simply change the `model` variable in `generate_gpt_response` to the name of the model you want to use (e.g. `gpt-4`).
+To change the model, simply change the `system_model` variable in `bot.py` to the name of the model you want to use (e.g. `gpt-4`).

 To change the character, modify the `system_prompt` variable in `bot.py` to the name of the character you want the bot to act as.